Mpumelelo770/CS50_WTC_EXERCISES/README.md

 -Leaned the different types of errors we can come across in python.
 -Learned that i can raise my own errors by using the raise statements.
 -Introduced to debugging using VScode(breakpoints) and associated controls(stepping over, stepping into) to visually see how the code works and easily deal with logic errors.
 Syntax errors are the simplest to deal with.
+-Introduction into modules and libraries.
+We have build in modules in python, we can create our own or we can get from the internet using the pip install command on the command line.
+We can also create our packages/library.
+-Know didference between a a library/package, module and a function.
+-Introduction into API's and making API requests using the python request library

 CHALLENGES